eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/Traceability Kit/page_adoption-view.md

 The Traceability KIT provides the necessary standards, aspect models, APIs, logics, and processes on how to build a data sovereign data chain and send quality notifications.
 This is done via the standardized creation of digital twins of components and vehicles as well as the logical linking to their sub-components (Bill of Material, BoM).
 The default visibility of digital twins and their respective semantic models follows the one-up/one-down principle.
 This enables businesses to track and trace products, components, material, and software along the value chain for all product lifecycle stages.

-All described specifications in the KIT are based on Catena-X standards like Asset Administration Shell, DAPS and Digital Twin Registry.
+All described specifications in the KIT are based on Catena-X standards like Data Space Connector, Asset Administration Shell (AAS), and Digital Twin Registry (DTR).
 They refer to other Catena-X KITs like the Connector KIT (EDC), Data Chain KIT (Item Relation Ship, IRS) and Business Partner KIT to ensure interoperability and data sovereignty according to IDSA and Gaia-X principles.

 Furthermore, APIs and data models enable partners to send quality notifications in a standardized way while already knowing which parts of their direct customer and suppliers are affected and which are not.
 Moreover, the KIT is compatible with the data chain KIT to allow apps and business to traverse through the data chains over n-tier levels to enable further use cases like Circular Economy.